Reporting a Fire

 * ALWAYS ASSUME THE ALARM IS REAL and exit the building quickly without running.
 You must exit, even if you know the alarm is false.

-* Use normal exits if you can, but never use the elevator.
+* Use emergency exits if you can, but never use the elevator.

 * Before opening a door, use the back of your hand to feel near the top for heat.